-Select two books that we've read so far (including Brown-Nagin) and write a 4-5 page historiographic essay (typed, double-spaced pages) that compares the approaches and arguments of those two books.
-For your essay's thesis statement, develop a historiographic argument that gives your opinion on the pros and cons of these two historians' methods, approaches, or arguments.
-Follow the same "Advice" provided in the syllabus for the History of Community Essay.
+Select two books that we've read so far (including Tinsman) and write a 4-5 page historiographic essay (typed, double-spaced pages) that compares the approaches and arguments of those two books.
+For your essay's thesis statement, develop a historiographic argument.
+A historiographic thesis might advance an argument on the pros and cons of these two historians' methods, approaches, or arguments.
+Alternatively, your thesis analyze an important idea or concept shared by both books.
+For the essay's mechanics, follow the same "Advice" provided in the syllabus for the History Essay.